 Most sleeping bags in this class are made of nylon or polyester, light-weight materials that will wear well.
 The more important material, however, is the insulation they contain.
 The cheapest bags will be insulated with several layers of cloth, and will feel like a really thick bedspread.
 But if it becomes wet, it feels like — a wet bedspread.
 Not a nice way to spend a night.

-Most moderately-priced bags are stuffed with a fluffy form of polyester that doesn’t absorb moisture, works even when wet, and stands up to abuse.
+Most moderately-priced bags are stuffed with a fluffy form of polyester that doesn't absorb moisture, works even when wet, and stands up to abuse.
 Real goose down, a more expensive material, is used in pricier bags for backpacking because it's lighter and more compressible.
-But because it also loses its efficacy when wet, however, goose down isn't a good choice for general camping.
+However, goose down loses its efficacy when wet, so it isn't a good choice for general camping.

 The Right Temperature Range

 Bags are broken into several classes depending on the lowest temperatures at which they still work well.
-A summer bag is typically good to 40 degrees or so, like this Wenzel Mountain Trails Cascade 40-Degree Bag ($19 at with free shipping, a low by $8).
-A 3-season bag like the Big Agnes Women's Lulu +15 Sleeping Bag (from $111.99 with free shipping, a low by at least $30), should keep the sleeper warm in 15- or 10-degree weather, while a cold-weather bag functions down to a crazy -10 degrees.
+A summer bag is typically good to 40 degrees or so.
+A 3-season bag should keep the sleeper warm in 15- or 10-degree weather, while a cold-weather bag functions down to a crazy -10 degrees.
 People have a range of temperature tolerances, but no matter your limits, always err on the side of caution.
 Buy a bag rated well below the lowest temperature you anticipate.

 The Right Style for You

 Sleeping bags are also available specially configured for women and children.
 According to REI, women typically need a warmer bag than men — up to 8 degrees warmer, says a recent test.
-Women’s bags are also narrower at the shoulders, more generous at the hips, and feature more insulation for the upper body and feet.
+Women's bags, like the Big Agnes Lulu Sleeping Bag ($103.97 with free shipping, a low of $35) are also narrower at the shoulders, more generous at the hips, and feature more insulation for the upper body and feet.

-Children’s bags are smaller but sometimes have extra features such as a sleeve that can hold a sleeping pad in place while a restless child tosses and turns.
-Pockets inside or out can keep flashlights and Gameboys handy, and a built-in pillow pocket can be stuffed with extra clothes to cradle the child’s head.
-If you're in the market, give this Eureka Lightning Bug Sleeping Bag ($24.99 with free shipping via Prime, a low by $5) a try.
+Children's bags are smaller but sometimes have extra features such as a sleeve that can hold a sleeping pad in place while a restless child tosses and turns.
+Pockets inside or out can keep flashlights and devices handy, and a built-in pillow pocket can be stuffed with extra clothes to cradle the child's head.
+If you're in the market, give this Eureka Lightning Bug Sleeping Bag ($39.99 with $5.95 s&h) a try.

-Camping couples might look for bags that zip together, like the Slumberjack Bonnie & Clyde Double Sleeping Bag ($109.98 with free shipping, a low by $10), for double-wide room for cuddling at night.
+Camping couples might look for bags that zip together, for double-wide room for cuddling at night.

 Other Tips for Staying Warm at Night

 Sleeping out can be a great way to enjoy the autumn weather, and the right sleeping bag is a crucial part of a pleasurable experience.
-Stay dry and warm, and you’ll wake up rested, ready to tear through that corn maze or dominate that game of flag football.
+Stay dry and warm, and you'll wake up rested, ready to tear through that corn maze or dominate that morning hike.